DineshDumka/medi-compare-ai/README.md

 ## Usage

+### Streamlit App

+1. Select a disease dataset from the sidebar
+2. Choose the machine learning algorithms to compare
+3. Adjust test size and random state parameters if needed
+4. Click "Train and Compare Models" to start the analysis
+5. View the results in the metrics table and visualizations

+### React Frontend

 1. Select one or more diseases to analyze
 2. Choose the machine learning algorithms to compare
 3. Click "Train & Compare" to start the analysis